 1. Boyle’s Law

 When you were a child, did you also try to push the plunger of a needleless syringe while sealing the exit with your finger?
-Back then, my goal was to push the plunger all the way to the tip of the syringe, not knowing that there is air inside which prevents me from doing so.
+Back then, my goal was to push the plunger to the tip of the syringe, not knowing that there was air inside which prevented me from doing so.

-Fast forward to my high school days, during my Chemistry class, I recalled this experiment of mine and realized, “AHA, it’s Boyle’s Law!”
+Fast forward to my high school days, during my Chemistry class, I recalled this experiment and realized, “AHA, it’s Boyle’s Law!”